FryFly55/ConsoleEngine/README.md

 other code is still either mine or the std libs of c++

 ## Controls
-WASD to move, Q/E to change elevation, and either the mouse/touchpad or the J/L keys to look around. touchpads can sometimes be buggy, where you will look around very slowly, since the raw motion is never 0.
+**WASD** to move, **Q/E** to change elevation, and either the **mouse/touchpad** or the **J/L** keys to look around.

-I will test if this Issue persists with mice and fix it if it does.
-Idc for touchpads that much.
+## Open bugs for me to fix
+- the touchpad/mouse controls are buggy, where even if you don't move your mouse you will always slowly look around.
+- lines disappear when the vertex they are being drawn to goes out of frame.
+(But only sometimes??)

 ## TODO-list for later:
 - face rendering